-Usually we hear how the Great Depression, the Great Migration, and President Roosevelt’s ‘New Deal’ transformed American society and politics.
-These brought Blacks out of the South and the party of Lincoln, into northern cities and the ranks of the Democrat Party.
+Usually we hear how the Great Migration and President Roosevelt’s ‘New Deal’ transformed American society and politics.
+Blacks left the South and the party of Lincoln, to move into cities and Democrat Party ranks.
 The full tapestry must, however, include the multi-sided struggle over U.S. society’s future, between:

 - Legal activists seeking to roll back the “separate but equal” society which the U. S. Supreme Court approved in its Plessy v.
 Ferguson decision… (described in Cultural Rebirth and Reaction);